matsilva/matsilva.github.io/_posts/2015-04-10-why-i-created-rendereffects.markdown

 *sample template created by the Mat Silva*

+The problem I had with creating an online business selling template files is I felt it was not scalable to entry level consumers.
+I wanted to be able scale how I made money doing what I loved to do.

 Many motion graphic artists may be at a similar point, looking to generate passive income or are looking for a way to learn and grow while validating their creativity.
 I believe RenderEffects will create that opportunity.

 #### Performing a search on *how to make money with Blender*, I found these solutions.